-Fulham pay tribute to Diop in 2-1 win at Leicester in EPL
+Fulham pays tribute to Diop in 2-1 win at Leicester in EPL

 LEICESTER, England (AP) — Fulham claimed just its second win in the English Premier League by beating Leicester 2-1 away on Monday, celebrating one of its goals with a tribute to former player Papa Boupa Diop following his death.

-Ademola Lookman held up Senegal’s No. 19 jersey worn by Diop after scoring the 30th-minute opener for Fulham at King Power Stadium.
+Ademola Lookman held up Senegal’s No. 19 jersey worn by Diop after scoring the 30th-minute opener at King Power Stadium for Fulham, which climbed out of the bottom three to fourth-to-last place.

 Diop, fondly nicknamed “Wardrobe” during his time at Fulham, played for the southwest London team from 2004-07.
 His death was announced on Sunday.